 Is a VPN 100% secure?

 That is possible, but not always the case.
-It depends on the policy of the VPN provider, the technology it uses, and the jurisdiction it is incorporated in.
-And these are exactly the elements which we test.
+It depends on the policy of the VPN company, the technology it uses, and the jurisdiction it is incorporated in.
+And these are exactly the elements that we test.

-What part of the VPN provider do we test?
+What part of the VPN service do we test?

 We test 7 different elements in our Privacy and Security test: